-Development of the Espoir Field in Block Cl-26 and the Baobab Field in Block Cl-40, Offshore Côte d'Ivoire ("CDI"), are subject to Production Sharing Agreements ("PSA") which deem that tax or royalty payments to the government are satisfied by the government's share of profit oil.
-The current corporate income tax rate in CDI is 25% which is applicable to non PSA income.
+Development of the Espoir Field in Block Cl-26 and the Baobab Field in Block Cl-40, Offshore Côte d'Ivoire ("CDI"), are subject to Production Sharing Contracts ("PSC") which deem that tax or royalty payments to the government are satisfied by the government's share of profit oil.
+The current corporate income tax rate in CDI is 25% which is applicable to non PSC income.

 In 2019, the CDI government communicated its intent to require the oil and gas sector operating in its jurisdiction to comply with the West African Economic and Monetary Union currency control regulations.
-The Company is in discussions with the applicable authorities to find a mechanism that will comply with these regulations while, at the same time, allow for the expatriation of foreign currency not required for use by the Company in country.
+The Company continues its discussions with the applicable authorities on a mechanism that will satisfy these regulations while, at the same time, allow for the expatriation of foreign currency not required for use by the Company in country.